-Knockout: Navigating the Division Reset and Spring Season 2's Evolving Progression in April 2026
+Knockout: Navigating the Spring Season 2 Division Reset and the Chaotic Circus Event in April 2026

 Roblox's Knockout, developed by braxworks, continues to hold its ground as a popular physics-based battle royale, challenging players to outwit and outlast opponents as adorable penguins on shrinking ice platforms.
 As of April 2026, the game has recently undergone significant changes with the launch of Spring Season 2 and a crucial Division reset.
-This review will delve into how these elements shape the core gameplay loop, player progression, and overall retention, offering an honest look at what makes Knockout tick and where its evolving systems might lead.
+This review will delve into how these elements shape the core gameplay loop, player progression, and overall retention, offering an honest look at what makes Knockout tick and where its evolving systems might lead, especially with the recent introduction of the Knockout Circus event.

 The Core Gameplay Loop: Precision, Prediction, and Penguin Pandemonium